galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

 Now let's parse the `upper bound for the read depth estimation` parameter.
+This parameter will be used later by purge_dups as high read depth cutoff to identify *junk contigs*.

 > ### {% icon hands_on %} Hands-on: Get maximum read depth
 >